A bowl of foods ideal for biohacking

 Low-Methionine & Low-Protein Diet Cycling

 Temporarily reducing methionine and overall protein intake may encourage longevity by triggering beneficial stress responses in the body.
 Cycling this approach rather than following it constantly helps avoid nutritional deficiencies [18].
+This should be approached with caution if you have increased protein needs, for example, in older adults, those who are very physically active or are recovering from surgery or illness.

 Autophagy-Boosting Foods